SvenSommer/MMM-GoogleAnalytics/README.md

 <br>

-Optional broadcast of user location data to [MMM-Globe](https://github.com/SvenSommer/MMM-Globe) possible.<p>
+An optional broadcast of visitors/customers location data to [MMM-Globe](https://github.com/SvenSommer/MMM-Globe) is also possible.<p>

 ![Screenshot of a MMM-GoogleAnalytics](https://github.com/SvenSommer/MMM-GoogleAnalytics/blob/master/MMM-GoogleAnalytics_animated.gif?raw=true)
 ##### Important note to MMM-Globe